Miyakee/geomeet/README.md

     - ESLint (linting)
     - Unit tests

 If no relevant changes are detected, checks are skipped.
-See [.githooks/README.md](.githooks/README.md) for more details.
+Hooks are managed by Husky and located in `.husky/` directory.

 ## 🧪 Testing